๐ŸŽˆShakespeare

 The Ghost of King Hamlet

-• Plot catalyst and moral problem—his command to "revenge his foul and most unnatural murder" initiates the action but raises questions about whether ghosts can be trusted
+• Plot catalyst and moral problem.
+His command to "revenge his foul and most unnatural murder" initiates the action but raises questions about whether ghosts can be trusted.
+This was a live debate in Shakespeare's England: Protestant theology held that ghosts could be demons in disguise.

-• Ambiguous supernatural status—is he truly King Hamlet's spirit, a demon in disguise, or Hamlet's projection?
-The play never fully resolves this
+• Ambiguous supernatural status.
+Is he truly King Hamlet's spirit, a demon tempting Hamlet to damnation, or a projection of Hamlet's grief?
+The play never fully resolves this, and that ambiguity fuels Hamlet's hesitation.

-• Selective morality—demands vengeance against Claudius but instructs Hamlet to "leave her to heaven," creating the play's central ethical tension about justice versus mercy
+• Selective morality.
+He demands vengeance against Claudius but instructs Hamlet to "leave her to heaven" regarding Gertrude.
+This creates the play's central ethical tension about justice versus mercy.

 Horatio

-• The rational witness—his skepticism about the ghost ("'tis but our fantasy") establishes him as the play's voice of reason and Enlightenment values
+• The rational witness.
+His skepticism about the ghost ("'Tis but our fantasy") establishes him as the play's voice of reason and measured judgment.

-• Loyal unto death—his attempt to drink the remaining poison shows absolute fidelity, contrasting sharply with the betrayals surrounding Hamlet
+• Loyal unto death.
+His attempt to drink the remaining poison shows absolute fidelity, contrasting sharply with the betrayals surrounding Hamlet on every side.

-• Survivor and storyteller—his charge to "report me and my cause aright" makes him the guardian of truth, ensuring Hamlet's story outlives the tragedy
+• Survivor and storyteller.
+Hamlet's dying charge to "report me and my cause aright" makes Horatio the guardian of truth.
+He ensures Hamlet's story outlives the tragedy, which gives the play's ending a note of preservation amid total destruction.

 Quick Reference Table